harpocrates-project/distributed_hhe_ppml/README.md

 Where `analystAddress` and `analystPort` are the IP address and port number of the Analyst; `cspAddress` and `cspPort` are the IP address and port number of the CSP.
 If no (or a wrong number of) arguments are provided, the User will assume the Analyst and the CSP are listening for RPC calls on `localhost:50051` and `localhost:50052` respectively.

 ### gRPC callback for Middleware
 i.
-FunctionName: evaluateModel <br />
+FunctionName: evaluateModel. <br />
 ii.
-Parameters: HHEDecomp (a repeated byte with the data stored in the database) and analystID (that was specified in the file name from where the data was retrieved).
+Parameters: HHEDecomp (a repeated byte with the data stored in the database) and analystID (that was specified in the file name from where the data was retrieved). <br />
+iii.
+Return value: empty.
 ```
 // a gRPC callback for Middleware
 rpc evaluateModel (CiphertextBytes) returns (Empty) { }